cu-mkp/sandbox/docs/verdigris-assignment.md

 3. **Using latex or nitrile gloves** , carefully remove the copper from the jar and place copper into a ziptop plastic bag or other sealable container.
 Bring the bag/container into the lab.
   1. Do not try to transport the verdigris while still suspended in the vinegar jar - the liquid will splash up and you can easily lose your crystal growth!
 4. Using a stainless steel butter knife or spoon, scrape the crystal growth onto the plate.
 Using a palette knife, a butter knife, or the back of a stainless steel spoon, scrape the green crystals from the copper.
 Gently crush the crystals to a fine powder
-  1. **NOTE:** Never carry this out in a setting other than a lab or approved studio where safety precautions can be followed to avoid hazard to you or the environment.
+  1. **NOTE: Never carry this out in a setting other than a lab or approved studio where safety precautions can be followed to avoid hazard to you or the environment.**
   2. Be sure to cover the surface you use with old newspaper or paper bags (which you discard immediately after use).
   3. Do not touch your mouth or eyes while doing this.
   4. When complete, thoroughly clean all surfaces with which the verdigris came into contact.
   5. Remember to avoid disposing of verdigris down the drain or into household trash.

+Once crystals have been scraped off of the copper, you can return it to your jar-and-vinegar setup to grow further.
+This can be repeated until the copper is too degraded to hold its shape.

 ## Painting with verdigris in BnF Ms. Fr.
 640